 Learn to Play Ragtime Piano

-There are plenty of Ragtime collections on the market, but this new publication introduces the conventions and musical essence of the style better than any other I am aware of, and with unique authority.
-Simply put, if you would like to play ragtime properly and well, you need this book.
+This new publication introduces the conventions and musical essence of Ragtime better than any other I am aware of, and with unique authority.

 Fauré: Romances sans paroles